 Plato asserted that text would destroy memory and lead to the end of civilization, resulting in men who “seem to know much, while for the most part they know nothing, and as men filled, not with wisdom, but with the conceit of wisdom, they will be a burden to their fellows.”
 While I share Hedge’s sense of impending doom, I think that pointing at the screen as even a contributing factor is daft.
 I think Hedge’s own isolation and egotism and elitism is fostering his talismanic associations with the printed page.
 He has created his own fetishistic idol, and his own demons.

-I am optimistic because I have met life-long friends via the ‘net, and we gather together with familiarity and comfort in the flesh, though we meet for the first time in the analog realm.
-I am optimistic because one of the online communities I belong to has come together return a member of our community home after she was trapped by Katrina, shepherding her and her cat from one to another, passing her off to her next host and driver, until she and her cat arrived at their home.
+I am optimistic because I have met life-long friends via the ’net, and we gather together with familiarity and comfort in the flesh, though we meet for the first time in the analog realm.
+I am optimistic because one of the online communities I belong to has come together to return a member of our community home after she was trapped by Katrina, shepherding her and her cat from one to another, passing her off to her next host and driver, until she and her cat arrived at their home.
 We have bought roofs, found adoptive parents, critiqued poems and plays and novels, cheered with each acceptance and commiserated with each rejection from a publisher, and mourned as a whole for the loss of a member.
+We are a community.
+We are neighbors, separated by miles by brought together via the speed of light.

 I am optimistic because we are managing to share scholarship with scholars who are all over the world, affiliated and not, to engage in scholarly community via blogs and online communities.
 In that first community I mentioned, we have a vibrant politics forum where we require citations and analysis of argument for political discussions, and we have a single cardinal rule, respect for a fellow writer, and a single corollary; don’t be a jerk.